 There are a ton of features included with a Kinsta hosting plan, so I probably won’t cover everything, but I’ll highlight some of my favorites and things you’ll most likely get value out of.

-Kinsta built their own custom site management dashboard that lets you easily add new sites, manage users, adjust settings, see site stats, and bunch more.
+Kinsta built their own custom site management dashboard that lets you easily add new sites, manage users, adjust settings, see site stats, and a bunch more.

 The main screen of the Kinsta Dashboard looks like this:

 At a glance, you can see visits from your top sites, overall visits, disk usage, CDN (content delivery network) usage, number of sites installed, and recent invoice data on the top row.

 Below that are graphs for data transfer and unique visits.
 Not pictured is a CDN usage graph and recent blog posts from Kinsta.